 - GRE: V+Q ≥ 298 (1050 on previous scale)*

-- A ≥ 3.5; GPA ≥ 2.75; or enroll in geotechnics certificate program*, complete the four core courses with a grade of “B” or better in each to advance to the graduate degree.
+- or enroll in geotechnics certificate program*, complete the four core courses with a grade of “B” or better in each to advance to the graduate degree.

 * The Geotechnics Graduate Certificate does not require the GRE or TOEFL.
-Successful completion of the certificate program guarantees automatic acceptance in the ME programs, and waives the GRE requirement.
-Classes taken for the certificate will count towrds the masters degree.
+Successful completion of the certificate program with grades of "B" or better in all classed results in acceptance in the ME programs, and waives the GRE requirement.
+Classes taken for the certificate will count towards the masters degree.

 The following courses (or equivalents) will be required for admittance to the program: